PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 Every token that you generated is specified by TTL - time to live.
 By default it's 24h.
 After token is expired, you need to [generate your access token](#generate-your-access-token)

+### API returns `access token not authorized`

+This message means, that you sent access token within proper `Authorization: Bearer` field, although it is invalid.
+Make sure